 Sulphurs (Pieridae: Coliadinae).
-Our 21 species of sulphurs are tiny to medium large in size, with colors that range from orange through yellow, even to white.
+Our 22 species of sulphurs are tiny (2 cm) to large (10.2 cm) in size, with colors that range from orange through yellow, even to white.
 Upper surfaces have scales that reflect ultra-violet light in patterns that differ between species and between males and females within each species.
-Accordingly, sulphurs have vision that is finely tuned to UV wavelengths.
+Accordingly, sulphurs, like other butterflies, have vision that is finely tuned to UV wavelengths.
 There is a high frequency of albinism in females.
 Larvae of most sulphurs favor legumes (Fabaceae); a couple of species can reach pest proportions in alfalfa fields.
 Many of our larger sulphurs are subtropical strays that add surprise to the normal pleasures of butterflying in southern New Mexico in late summer.
-Photographers are routinely stymied by sulphurs because they open their wings only to fly or under duress.
-Usually a photographer seeks out the sunlit side of a butterfly to photograph, but illumination from behind can reveal the inside a sulphurs wings.
-Please let me know if you have excellent photos of sulphurs to share on this page.
+Photographers are routinely stymied by sulphurs because they open their wings only to fly, to warm up on cold days, or under duress.
+Usually, a photographer seeks out the sunlit side of a butterfly to photograph, but illumination from behind (backlighting) can reveal the upperside of a sulphur’s wings.
+Please let me know if you have excellent photos of sulphurs to share on this page,

 - Lyside Sulphur (Kricogonia lyside)

 - Mimosa Yellow (Pyrisitia nise)

 - Boisduval’s Yellow (Abaeis boisduvaliana)

 - Salome Yellow (Abaeis salome)

 - Scudder’s Sulphur (Colias scudderii)